Question 1.

 -asteroid

-My Answer: The Roman Catholic writer Joseph A. Fitzmyer has shown in his book, A New Translation with introduction and Commentary, The Anchor Bible Series (New York: Doubleday, 1993) 360-361 that the word “alone” had been previously used in translation in Romans 3:28.
-He cites Origen, Hillary, Basil, Ambrosiaster, Chrysostom, Cyril of Alexandria, Bernard, Theophyylact, Theodoret, Aquinas, Theodore of Mopsuestia, Marius Victorinus, and Augustine- thus vindicating Luther’s point “I am not the only one, nor the first, to say that faith alone makes one righteous.
-There was Ambrose, Augustine and many others who said it before me.”
-In regard to the citation of Luther utilized in Therese of Avila’s answer, I suggest she re-read the source from the quote was pulled: Luther’s Open Letter on Translating (1530).
-It will provide a context for his remarks, as well as a detailed exegetical reason from Luther as to his reasoning for the translation.
-For further information see: Luther added The word “Alone” To Romans 3:28?”
+My Answer: The Roman Catholic scholar Joseph A. Fitzmyer has shown in his book, Romans, A New Translation with introduction and Commentary, The Anchor Bible Series, pp. 360-361 that the word “alone” had been previously used in translation in Romans 3:28.
+He cites Origen, Hillary, Basil, Ambrosiaster, Chrysostom, Cyril of Alexandria, Bernard, Theophyylact, Theodoret, Aquinas, Theodore of Mopsuestia, Marius Victorinus, and Augustine, thus vindicating Luther’s comment “I am not the only one, nor the first, to say that faith alone makes one righteous.
+There was Ambrose, Augustine and many others who said it before me” (LW 35:196).
+In regard to the citation of Luther utilized in the Roman Catholic answer, I suggest reading the source from where the quote was pulled: Luther’s Open Letter on Translating (1530).
+It will provide a context for his remarks, as well as a detailed exegetical translation reasons.
+For further information see: Luther added the word “Alone” To Romans 3:28?”

 Question 3.